awietek/xdiag/docs/documentation/states/state.md

 ---

 #### nrows
 Returns number of rows of the local storage.
-Same as "size"

 === "C++"
 	```c++